 Private sewage systems –

 Flooding of a private sewage system can be a hazardous situation for homeowners, according to Plumbing 2.0’s veteran plumbing experts in Mesa, Arizona.
 It may lead to a back-up of sewage in the home, contaminated drinking water and lack of sanitation until the system is fixed.
-When flooding or saturated soil conditions persist, a private sewage system cannot function properly (commonly seen in plumbing problems in old homes).
+When flooding or saturated soil conditions persist, a private sewage system cannot function properly (common plumbing problems in old homes).
 Soil treatment systems for wastewater rely on aerobic (with oxygen) regions to reduce the amounts of chemicals and living organisms (viruses, bacteria and protozoa).
 When the soil is saturated or flooded, those hazardous materials can enter the groundwater and your drinking water supply.

 Protect your nose, eyes and lungs with goggles and N-95 face mask and utilize them when working in overflowed zones or cleaning mold.